mysteriumnetwork/documentation/content/resources/faq.md

 description: Common questions asked by our community
 ---

-Everyone has questions about how to properly set up a GraphQL schema, but not all questions are alike.
-In different stages of development, different things matter.
-This guide answers questions that people commonly have at every step along the journey to GraphQL in production.
+Everyone has questions about how to properly run a Mysterium node, but not all questions are alike.
+In different stages of setup, different things matter.
+This guide answers questions that people commonly have at many step along the journey to Mysterium node run.

 ## What is Mysterium Network?
 We are building a permissionless VPN Node Network to help rewire the fabric of the internet.